 Under California’s negligence “per se” law, a defendant is presumed negligent if:

-- He or she violates a law, statute or ordinance, and
+- They violate a law, statute or ordinance, and

 - As a result of such violation causes an injury.5

-Once the plaintiff introduces evidence of negligence per se, the burden of proof shifts to the defendant to prove that:
+Once you introduce evidence of negligence per se, the burden of proof shifts to the defendant to prove that:

-- He or she did not violate the statute, or
+- They did not violate the statute, or

-- The violation of the statute did not cause the plaintiff’s injury.6
+- The violation of the statute did not cause your injury.6

 However, the jury finds that Fred’s driving ability was not impaired, and that the marijuana was not a substantial factor in causing the accident.
 As a result, Fred is not liable for damages8